ramiy/Charitable/readme.txt

 == Changelog ==

 = 1.2.0 =
+* Change the highlight colour via the WordPress Customizer.
+You can preview your changes as you make them.
 * You can now change the campaign creator via the Campaign management page.
 * Adds a login link to the donation form when donors are not logged in.
 * When a user is logged in but has not filled out all required fields, they are presented with all the user fields.
+* Removed the 'charitable_after_update_donation' hook.
+To respond to updates to a donation, use the 'save_post_donation'.
+* Fixed a bug that resulted in `[campaigns orderby=popular]` to include non-complete donations when determining the order of campaigns.
+* Fixed a bug that prevented donors from receiving their donation receipt after a donation is updated directly on the donation page.
 * Fixes a bug that redirected donors to a "Page Not Found" page after donating on sites where the WordPress address and site address are not the same.
 * Fixes bugs in the Donation Stats and Donors widget that causes them to include pending donations in the total.
 * Fixes a bug in the Benefactors addon that caused fixed contribution amounts to not be saved.